-First aid kits are located in each CMM laboratory; please familiarize yourself with their location.
-The content of first aid kits (a list is placed in each kit) is in accordance with the requirements of the Queensland Work Health and Safety Act.
+First aid kits are in each CMM laboratory; please familiarize yourself with their location.
+The content of first aid kits is in accordance with the requirements of the Queensland Work Health and Safety Act.

 No analgesic drugs are to be placed in the kits.
 If you require headache tablets, keep them in your drawer.